 Call to Action for Tanzania

-One resident counted 46 police killings among friends and neighbors since the election on Oct.
-29, raising the alarm about the need to defend human rights.
+A friend of ours in Tanzania counted 46 killed by security forces among friends and neighbors since the election on Oct.
+29, raising the alarm about the extent of the terror and violence and the need to defend human rights country-wide.

 Tanzania’s general election on October 29 plunged the East African nation into its biggest political crisis in decades.

-With the two main opposition candidates disqualified from the ballot, incumbent President Samia Suluhu Hassan (known by supporters as “Mama Samia”) secured a rare and hard-to-believe 97% of the vote, according to official results.
+With the two main opposition candidates disqualified from the ballot, incumbent President Samia Suluhu Hassan secured a rare and hard-to-believe 97% of the vote, according to official results.

-The election was met by protests across the major cities, mostly led by youth who expressed fury over the exclusion of opposition leaders and accused the government of a lack of transparency and fairness.
+The election was met by protests across the major cities, mostly led by youth who expressed fury over the exclusion of opposition leaders and lack of transparency and fairness.

 The subsequent security crackdown by the military and police led to a high number of casualties over a period of four days.
-So far, no one knows for sure how many have died.
+With repeat internet outages and police reportedly taking bodies to undisclosed locations, no one knows for sure how many have died.

 Our country has been fractured.
 We have lost our sense of dignity.
 What we witnessed during the election week has wounded the soul of Tanzania.
 This nation has not only lost its respect, but it has lost her people, her very sons and daughters.